syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Scroll-Settings.md

 title: Scroll Settings
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Scroll Settings
+# Scroll Settings

 Vertical scrollbar will be automatically added to the XPTaskBar when the TaskBarBoxes are placed outside the TaskBar's client area, provided the XPTaskBar is in the Vertical Layout mode.